Fasting and Meditation: Everything You Need to Know

 Fasting is an ancient practice that has been used by many cultures and religions for centuries.
 Historically, its purpose is to purify the physical body and the soul, a health remedy that works on various levels, physical, mental and emotional.
 In our present society, fasting is mainly seen as a weight-loss technique or is associated with important dates on the religious calendar like Ramadan, Lent and Yom Kippur.

-We know that creating a state of good health is not just about diet and fitness, it’s also about peace of mind and contentment, managing stress and feeling vibrant and full of energy, at least most of the time.
-Including a carefully balanced combination of fasting and meditation in your life can really help promote a sense of wellbeing and create lasting good health on many levels.
+We know that creating a state of good health is not just about weight loss, diet, and fitness, it’s also about peace of mind and contentment, managing stress and feeling vibrant and full of energy, at least most of the time.
+Including a carefully balanced combination of meditation and fasting in your life can really help promote a sense of wellbeing and create lasting good health on many levels.

-The two practices of fasting and meditation are complimentary and have been used alongside each other since ancient times.
+The two practices are complementary and have been used alongside each other since ancient times.

 In Hinduism and Buddhism, fasting is used to purify but also to increase focus and awareness in meditation.
 These religions agree on the principle of achieving a better, higher sense of spiritual purpose when the body is emptied and lighter.
 It’s as though the body is a mirror of the mind and vice versa.